sandhyaparna/Data-Science/Deep Learning/AI for Medicine/Diagnosis/Overview.md

 ### MRI Data.
 Challenges with 3-D data
-* 3-D Image.
+* A single MRI scan is made of multiple 3-D volumes.
 Contains multiple layers of 2-D images
 * UNet architecture is used to train Segmentation model
 *